We could have struck Balakot from India if we had Rafale: Rajnath Singh

 Singh reiterated that the fighter planes were meant only for self-defence and not for aggression.

-On a controversy surrounding the "shastra puja", Singh said, "I wrote ''Om'' on the plane, broke a coconut (as per tradition).
+On a controversy surrounding the "Shastra puja", Singh said, "I wrote ''Om'' on the plane, broke a coconut (as per tradition).
 Om depicts never-ending Universe".

 "I acted as per my faith.
-Even other communities like the Christian, Muslim, Sikh etc worship with words like Amen, Omkar etc. Even when I was performing ''shastra puja'', people from communities like Christians, Muslims, Sikhs, Buddhists were present at the event," he said.
+Even other communities like the Christian, Muslim, Sikh etc worship with words like Amen, Omkar etc. Even when I was performing ''Shastra puja'', people from communities like Christians, Muslims, Sikhs, Buddhists were present at the event," he said.

 Watch: Rahul Gandhi explains why Rajnath Singh went to France;